Principles for responsible investment

 The guidelines are integrated into our portfolios by banning investments in companies that Norges Bank has excluded from the Government Pension Fund Global (SPU)’s investment universe, based on «Guidelines for observation and exclusion from the Government Pension Fund Global».
 Hence, an overview of companies excluded from Equinor Asset Management's investment universe can be found on NBIM’s website (www.nbim.no) with the heading "Observation and exclusion of companies".

-For companies not included in the SPU's normal investment universe, decisions to exclude companies is made by the managing director based on assessments in Equinor Asset Management's ESG forum.
+For companies that are not included in the regulation "Mandate for the management of the Government Pension Fund Global ", decisions to exclude companies is made by the managing director based on assessments in Equinor Asset Management's ESG forum.
 Assessments from external sources shall also be included in the considerations.

 ESG integration in active investment decisions

 Responsible investment is integrated into Equinor Asset Management's investment strategies.
 When a portfolio manager takes active risk, the objective is to identify investment opportunities that, over time, provide the best possible excess return relative to the active risk taken.
-Consequently, risks related to ESG factors are considered.
+Consequently, risks related to ESG factors are considered, as well as the companies' principal adverse impact measured by selected sustainability indicators, including violations of the UN Global Compact's principles.

 In order to give the portfolio managers enough knowledge to make relevant risk assessments, Equinor Asset Management has access to company information from many sources.
 Knowledge is essential to uncover conditions that might have an impact on the company's long-term value creation.
 The portfolio managers' analyses are based on information from the companies, third party vendors, media and through active participation in discussions with market participants and other stakeholders.